gladcolor/tweet_download/README.md

 This program downloads tweets from Twitter APIs(v2) using Academic development accounts.
 All returned information are stored.

-There are four folders to store download tweets:
+There are four folders to store downloaded tweets:

 ![](images/folders.png)
 - `raw_tweets`: raw data from Twitter, including five parts of each request: `data`, `media`, `places`, `users`, and `polls`.
 Each part is stored as a individual .CSV file.
 Strings in these .CSV files are cleaned by removing newlines, tabs, and commas (`,` is replaced by `;`).
 Please refer to [Twitter API Documentation](https://developer.twitter.com/en/docs/twitter-api/fields).